elves/elvish.io/src/learn/effective-elvish.md

 ```

 This is because in Elvish, control structures like `if` follow the same syntax
-as normal commands, hence newlines can terminates them.
-To make the code block
+as normal commands, hence newlines terminate them.
+To make the code block part
-part of the `if` command, it must appear on the same line.
+of the `if` command, it must appear on the same line.

 # Using the Pipeline